sometimesimgrumpy/HW1-semantic-markup/README.md

 # semantic-markup

-This is my first hoemwork for Full Stack Web Devlopment
+This is my first homework for Full Stack Web Development.

+This is an mockup website for semantic HTML.